This is the logo for the 106th website.

 Major Perlman acted as Chairman at the meeting and discussion was widespread.
 Constitution and By Laws were unanimously adopted and seven Directors elected.
 Major Perlman, M/Sgt.
 James Connell, Pfc.
 Thomas Dowgin, Sgt.
 Victor Ladyka, Sgt.
 John Hall, Sgt.
 David Price and Lt.
 Col. H. B. Livesey.

-Immediately after the meeting the Board met and elected the following officers, Major Redman, President; Sgt.
+Immediately after the meeting the Board met and elected the following officers, Major Perlman, President; Sgt.
 Connell, Vice-President, and Col. Livesey, Secretary-Treasurer.
 Steps were taken to obtain the unit and sundry funds of the units, and with the exception of the 423 Regiment funds, all were turned over to the Association, totaling $16,700.

 At Camp Shanks, the Fiscal Director questioned the retention of these funds and they were placed in escrow.
 Due to the efforts of the committee at Camp Shanks, headed by Col. Baker, and General Jones in Washington, the ACVVF released them to the Association for publishing a history.
 It was agreed that no action would take place for about six months, permitting everyone to settle down after separation from the Service.